flalix/mia/install.md

 ## First time at front end and what to do?

-If you stared MIA correctly this front end will appear:
+If you started MIA correctly this front end will appear:

 ![MIA front end](https://github.com/flalix/mia/blob/master/image/mia_first_time.png?raw=true)